 The IoT SoundSensor’s frequency response is calibrated to be within +/- 2db at the factory, at the moment this can only be done by SensorTeam.
 Periodical sensitivity calibration can be done yourself with a standard calibrator which is coupled onto the microphone and produces a 1kHz tone at 94 or 114 dB(A/C).
 The sensitivity offset can be adjusted in the settings of the sensor in our dashboard.

-No yet, The IoT SoundSensor™ is calibrated equal to class 2.
+No yet, but the IoT SoundSensor™ is calibrated equal to class 1.
 This is according tot the calibration report.

 On Wikipedia you will find more information about the meaning of different sound measurements and weighting.